Thevar Magan: Writing disputes

 A significant controversy arose concerning Thevar Magan, with writer Kalaignanam alleging that its plot was originally his.
 According to Kalaignanam, he had previously discussed this very storyline with director Gangai Amaran, envisioning Haasan as the protagonist.
 However, the initial project was shelved.
-Later, when Thevar Magan was produced, Kalaignanam claimed Kamal Haasan appropriated his story and took sole credit for the writer.
+Later, when Thevar Magan was produced, Kalaignanam claimed Haasan appropriated his story and took sole credit for the writer.
 This contentious issue was first brought before the film council, then became the subject of a legal case.
 While Haasan reportedly reached an out-of-court settlement, Kalaignanam maintained he was unjustly defrauded, and Haasan ultimately kept the writer's credit for the film.

 In 2016, Gangai Amaran said he was supposed to direct a film titled Adhi Veerapandian starring Haasan but Amaran's brother Ilaiyaraaja advised Haasan against accepting the film, feeling Amaran was "not a good filmmaker", and the film was shelved.
 Amaran said; "Kamal took the story of Adhi Veerapandian and remade it as Thevar Magan".